 No matter what we do as mothers, it seems we always find ourselves wishing we’d done more.
 Our children won’t remember this time very much in the years to come, but we will.

 I thought the fog of early motherhood had cleared once the children started sleeping through the night, once they started walking and talking.
 I thought I’d started to see things clearly then.
 But time has moved on while still I sat in this fog, and it’s only now that I see the sun shining through in beams that I find myself shocked by what I see before me in the light.

-I see two resilient humans.
+I see two resilient people.
 They never give up.
 They try and try and they try some more, until they achieve their goals, whether that is mastering the letter shapes or building the perfect sandcastle.

-I see two humans whose thoughts know no limits.
+I see two people whose thoughts know no limits.
 To them, anything is possible.
 My son plans to build a rocket when he grows up, which he then intends to fly to the moon.
 Who is to say he won’t?

 I see my little babies, already so grown up.